ijdoe/camsur-bmad/memory-bank/systemPatterns.md

 The core architecture of Project LINGKOD is a **dual-mode intelligence engine**.
 It is designed to function both as a complete, standalone situational awareness platform and as a complementary "intelligence engine" that feeds critical, predictive alerts into existing command center systems.

+### 1.1.
+Strategic Distinction: Intelligence vs. Dispatch

+It is critical to distinguish Project LINGKOD's role from that of a traditional 911 or emergency dispatch center.

+*   **A 911 Dispatch Center is *Reactive*.** It is a system of record for receiving emergency calls from the public and dispatching the appropriate resources (police, fire, medical).
+Its primary function is incident management and resource logistics *after* an event has been reported.

+*   **Project LINGKOD is *Proactive*.** It is an intelligence and early-warning system.
+Its primary function is to analyze vast amounts of environmental and situational data to *predict* where and when a crisis is likely to occur.
+It does not manage dispatch; it provides the critical, data-driven foresight that allows disaster managers to pre-position resources, warn communities, and mitigate the impact of an event *before* it happens.

+In Complementary Mode, we feed our intelligence *to* a dispatch center.
+In Standalone Mode, we provide the intelligence *for* provincial managers who then use their own established protocols for response.
+We are not replacing the dispatch function; we are making it smarter and more effective.

 The system is composed of three primary layers:

 *   **Layer 1: Data Ingestion (The Sensors)**